December 1968 Radio-Electronics

 Fig. 3 - Base-emitter and collector-emitter biasing.

-sign of easing the strain.
-Each year more transistorized equipment is introduced in both
+be no sign of easing the strain.
+Each year more transistorized equipment is introduced

-television and hi-fi equipment.
-To keep up to date we must learn efficient transistor
+in both television and hi-fi equipment.
+To keep up to date we must learn efficient

-leaned heavily on theory.
-But many successful technicians working on vacuum-tube circuits
+have leaned heavily on theory.
+But many successful technicians working on vacuum-tube

-do not have a solid foundation in vacuum-tube theory, so perhaps the solid-state troubleshooter
+circuits do not have a solid foundation in vacuum-tube theory, so perhaps the solid-state

-does not necessarily need theory.
-Let's look at transistors from a troubleshooter's standpoint
+troubleshooter does not necessarily need theory.
+Let's look at transistors from

 - Tube-Transistor